-My contribution to the Windows 8 Metro UI kit was the loading spinner.
-The original 8-24-bit (.gif) loading spinner was dated technology.
-I partnered with a dev 1:1 to update the dated loading spinner with the new Windows 8 (OS) operating system loading spinner.
-Millions of people have seen the Windows 8 loading spinner for the web at one time.
+Loading Spinner – One contribution to the Windows UI Metro UI kit was the loading spinner.
+The original animated 8- or 24-bit (.gif) loading spinner was outdated technology.
+I worked with a developer to modernize the animated .gif image into vector code and align it with the Windows OS spinner.
+I can say that millions of people have seen the new component, which appears on hundreds of web pages across the web app ecosystem.

 MICROSOFTS DIGITAL TRANSFORMATION